South Carolina’s three titles in seven years speak volumes of Dawn Staley’s remarkable tenure as coach - KESQ

 Her second title came in 2022 and she was only stopped from repeating in 2023 by a stunning performance from Clark.

-“And I was emotional at the beginning of the game because I didn’t want what happened last year to happen this year … I was like that throughout the entire season, but for this one I wasn’t going to allow what I felt happened to us last year to happen this year.”
+“It was a long, hard road to get our team to where they are today, but throughout the season, this team just organically fell in love with each other and they did not want to let each other down.

+“It is not often that you see young people connect in this way and actually really not lose a game and be as free-playing, as loose.”

-Sunday’s title drew her level with Stanford’s Tara VanDerveer in fourth place on the winningest Division I women’s basketball coaches list with three national championships.
+Sunday’s title drew Staley level with Stanford’s Tara VanDerveer in fourth place on the winningest Division I women’s basketball coaches list with three national championships.

 She is still some way behind UConn’s Geno Auriemma who has 11 titles to his name, but as the only Black coach in that top five list, Staley is already creating history.